 Location: Ginza Tsutaya Bookstore GINZA ATRIUM (event space)

 Fee: Free Organizer: Ginza Tsutaya Bookstore Cooperation: GALLERY Instrument Museum Supervision: Koji Takahashi Phone: 03-3575-7755

 Talk event information page: https://store.tsite.jp/ginza/event/art/16956-1531311105.html

-Ginza Tsutaya Bookstore connects art, Japanese culture and living through books, and proposes "living with art".
+Ginza Tsutaya Bookstore proposes "living with art" by connecting art, Japanese culture and living through books.